freebirdjs/freebird/client_msg.md

 The freebird framework has _**net**_, _**dev**_ and _**gad**_ subsystems responsible for network, device and gadget management, respectively.
 In brief, a network is formed with many devices, and each device may have some gadgets on it.
 A gadget is a real application in the manchine network.

 Let's take a wifi weather station in a machine network for example.
 The weather station is made up of temperature, humidity and pm2.5 sensors, where each sensor is a gadget.
 A device, such as Arduino(with wifi connection), ESP8266, MT7688, RaspberryPi or Beaglebone, is the carrier of applications(gadgets).
 Now we know, this weather station has 3 gadgets on it, but only has a single device in it.
 Here is another example, we have a bluetooth low-energy (BLE) light switch in the network.
-This is a simple one-device-with-one-gadget machine, we can say "the light switch gadget is implemented on a TI CC2540 BLE SoC device."
+This is a simple one-device-with-one-gadget machine, we can say "there is only one gadget, a light switch, implemented on a TI CC2540 BLE SoC device."

 The concept of _**net**_, _**dev**_ and _**gad**_ subsystems in freebird framework well separates the machine management and application management from each other.
 This brings developers a more clear, convenient and flexible way in building up a IoT machine network.